Brethren, I do not regard myself as having laid hold of it yet; but this is my one aim:

 In speaking of the Son of God's love, the visible image of the invisible or unseen God, Paul declares that the Son is

-the Firstborn of all creation.
+the firstborn of all creation.
 According to Strong's Concordance , the word firstborn is made up of two words: protos ,

 which means "foremost (in time, place, order, or importance)," and tikto , which means "to produce (from seed, as

 a mother); literally or figuratively, to bear, be born, bring forth."
 Notice how the definition refers to a mother, for

 she is the one who gives birth, not the father.
 This implies the motherhood of God.
-But, once born,
+But, once born, the relationship

 But, what does this mean?
 Was the Son of God born out of God?
 Why not?
 This is what scripture says.
 The Son is

 Some might be disturbed by such a thought, for doesn't this imply He is not God?
 No, it does not.
-Actually it proves
+Actually, it proves

 that He is God, for He came out of the seed of God as the very image of His Father.
 When I came forth out of my

 mother's womb, I was of the same substance as my mother and father.
 I wasn't born as a tree but as a human.

 Likewise, the Son of God was born of the same substance as His Father.
 He is God, but relationally, He is always the

 Son of God.
 There is one other difference.
 He is the firstborn of the created realm.
 We could say that He was the

 first to populate the created realm, both invisible and visible.
 In other words, He was and is truly the embodiment

 As I have read commentators over the years regarding this verse, I have been left with the impression that some

-(perhaps, many) are afraid to go so far as I have in unveiling this truth, as if it would challenge the Deity of the
+(perhaps, many) are afraid to go so far as I have in unveiling this truth, as if it would challenge the deity of the Son.

 Firstborn of All Creation